bhavyarangu333/Restaurant-Menu/README.md

 # CPSC 362 - Restaurant Menu Project
+A team of three collaborated on this project, contributing their unique skills and expertise to ensure its success.
 ## Environment Setup Before Cloning Project

 1. Install Node.js LTS version at **https://nodejs.org/en/download/**